judering/judering.github.io/index.md

 ## SEPTEMBER 2017:
 Composer and performer Benjamin Dwyer will present a piece I wrote with Peter Moran a number of years ago called Anois is Arís initially for psaltery and tape but Benjamin will perform it on the guitar.
 This takes place on the 28 September at the Ryogoku-Monten Hall, Tokyo, Japan.

+Kate Ellis and Lisa Dowdall perform Swells and Shoots for Culture Night at The Ark, Temple Bar, Sep 22nd 2017.

 [Clang Sayne](http://www.clangsayne.com) tour dates:
 - 27.09 Little Museum, Dublin